 The City of Asheville reduced polluted stormwater runoff from streets, roads and public parking lots within our corporate limits by street sweeping and the use of vacuum trucks.
-During this fiscal year we sweep approximately 4,254 miles of curb and gutter, our target is three to four times per year.
-This operation removed 1,205 tons of material from entering the steams and rivers.
-The City actively maintains our existing infrastructure to prevent.
+During this fiscal year we sweep approximately 4,853 miles of curb and gutter, our target is three to four times per year.
+This operation removed 1,273 tons of material from entering the steams and rivers.
 The City evaluates our budget annually to identify funding opportunities to be utilized toward stormwater programs.